Windows Phone Store: Pricing and features

 Windows Phone Store supported credit card purchases, operator billing, and ad-supported content.
 The store also featured a "try-before-you-buy" option, where the user had an option to download a trial or demo for a commercial app.
 Other features are said to be similar to Windows Phone Store's predecessor, Windows Marketplace for Mobile.
 The Windows Phone Store had 61 categories split up into 16 main categories and 25 sub-categories.
 Apps could only be placed in one category.
 Windows Phone Store also featured downloads for 3D games that will have integrated Xbox Live connectivity and features.
-The ability to download a XAP file to a computer was also present, allowing a user to install an app from their SD card if no internet access was available.
+The ability to download an XAP file to a computer was also present, allowing a user to install an app from their SD card if no internet access was available.